yarml/HeliumOS/README.md

 The output file `build/helium.img` can be flashed to a USB and used to boot on real hardware, although I rarely test that.

+Important Note: When you just clone the repository, make sure you run `make` as a normal user first before installing dependencies.
+Otherwise, if `make` is run the first time as root, it will create buildsystem files as root, and they will be unusable later by a normal user.

 # Progress
 The following list of features may change order any time depending on